 After the application period closes on September 14, applications will be selected at random until all funding is distributed.

 Upon approval of grant funding, funds will be paid by the Hanover County Economic Development Authority in the form of a check and mailed directly to the business address provided in the application and completed W-9.

 - Impact Statement of negative effect from Executive Order 53 and COVID-19 on applicant business

 - Verification letter from the Commissioner of the Revenue’s office confirming registration and compliance in Hanover County

 - Copy/Verification of Hanover County business license (*Only applicable to contractors, electric contractors, plumbers and steam fitters)

-- Completed W-9 form
+- Completed and signed W-9 form

 - Financial documentation of expenses incurred and paid for by the applicant or proposed expenses as a result of the State of Emergency declared by the Governor of Virginia and the Hanover County Board of Supervisors, such as receipts/invoices/bank statements for expenses and proof of payment.